Skip to Main Content

 Timing

-Arizona state law does not impose a particular deadline for drawing congressional or state legislative lines; candidates must file for congressional and state legislative primary elections by Apr.
+Arizona state law does not impose a particular deadline for drawing congressional or state legislative lines.
+For the 2020 cycle, candidates were required to file for congressional and state legislative primary elections by Apr.
 4, 2022.
 [Ariz.
 Rev. Stat. § 16-311(a)]

 Arizona prohibits redrawing district lines mid-decade, before the next Census.
 [Ariz.
 Const. art.
 IV, pt.
 2, § 1(23)]